 If you want to expand your business by investing in commercial property to use as offices or warehouse space for your company, you can remortgage your primary property to raise the funds you need.

 - Stamp Duty: you pay Stamp Duty when you buy a property in the UK.
-Buying a second home or buy-to-let currently requires an additional 3% of Stamp Duty on top of the standard rates for a main residence
+Buying a second home or buy to let currently requires an additional 3% of Stamp Duty on top of the standard rates for a main residence

-- Mortgage fees: buy-to-let mortgages often have higher interest rate costs than residential mortgages.
+- Mortgage fees: buy to let mortgages often have higher interest rate costs than residential mortgages.
 You may also have to pay ERCs if you remortgage before your introductory deal period ends and you may face administration costs

 - Other rental fees: if you’re planning on renting out your second property after you've remortgaged, there may be additional fees such as the cost of estate agents

-How Many Mortgages Will I Have?
+How Many Mortgages Will I Have When Remortgaging to Buy Another Property?

 What Should You Consider Before Remortgaging to Buy Another Property?